…it’s a very good place to start

-No, this post is not about “The Sound of Music”, although we ARE going to spend some time in Salzburg this year – on a one week side trip with Gill and Graham – and while the beer, castles and mountains of Bavaria are the main events, some ‘do re mi’ and Mozart, in the city that made them both famous, are highly anticipated attractions.
+No, this page is not about “The Sound of Music”, although we did spend some time in Salzburg while on Catharina Elisabeth – on a one week side trip – and while the beer, castles and mountains of Bavaria were the main events, we also took in some ‘do re mi’ and Mozart, in the city that made them both famous.

 Do